runemadsen/printingcode.runemadsen.com/index.md

 * What is the content you're designing? (e.g. "I'm redesigning the logo for Bronx Zoo")
 * What is the intended form of your project? (e.g. "It will be a generative logo that can fit each animal")
-* What are your constraints? (e.g. "I will only use animal colors")
+* Why is this done in code?

 The presentation can only have 3 slides, with answers to these questions.
 You do not need to actually code or design anything.
 Remember, you cannot change your final project once you've given this presentation.

-Week 11: Transformation
+Week 12: Transformation
 ----------------------

 What happens to graphic files when we start to manipulate the pixels in code?
 Can we still preserve meaning while creating beauty with algorithms?
 This week we'll look at different techniques for manipulating pixel arrays.
 We will look at examples of transformation in graphic design even before the computer, compare these to recent examples of transformation in graphic design products, and go through photo filter algorithms in Processing.